hasanovicnejla/security-writeups/fit-coding-challenge-2025/README.md

 nmap -p 25,587 --script smtp* [TARGET]
 ```

-Results confirmed the server was a fully open relay — accepting and forwarding mail from completely unauthenticated sources.
+Results confirmed the server was a fully open relay, accepting and forwarding mail from completely unauthenticated sources.
 SMTP user enumeration revealed usernames including `admin`, `administrator`, and `webadmin`.

 Verified the relay manually using a Python script: